Where to live at university: The complete guide

 |You can choose an area of the city that appeals to you.||You have to be careful not to upset the neighbours with too much noise or you could be fined.|

-It's a good idea to try living in a student house for at least one year of university (if your budget allows), as it will help prepare you for when you eventually fly the nest as a graduate.
+It's a good idea to try living in a student house for at least one year of university (if your budget allows), as it will help you prepare for graduate life.

-Plus, living in a house is usually a lot quieter than halls, as you'll be living with a handful of students rather than a block of 50+ - so much better for studying in your second and third years.
+Plus, living in a house is usually a lot quieter than halls, as you'll be living with a handful of students rather than a block of 50+, which should make it easier to study at home.

-Here's some top advice from on Save the Student reader:
+Here's some top advice from one Save the Student reader, Sam:

 Go into halls in your first year, then rent houses the following years.
 Try to talk to people in years above to know which letting agents they advise against to avoid stress with dodgy landlords!